There are few things more infuriating than having tire with a slow leak.

 FirstUse: Push, Pull, Done…

-OK, we had a completely different expectation of the amount of effort required to “penetrate” a tire, even when there is hole already there.
+We had a completely different expectation of the amount of effort required to “penetrate” a tire, even when there is hole already there.
 This is a GOOD thing, as it should NOT be easy for things to poke holes in a tire!!!

-Inserting the tool/plug combo all the way into the tire was A LOT harder than we first thought.
+Inserting the tool/plug combo all the way into the tire was A LOT harder than we expected.
 Additionally, we determined that we were not being successful because we were trying to insert the needle into the tire with the tire laying flat on the workbench.
 We finally realized that that was just stupid.

 Getting the needle fully inserted was important, as the metal tip at the end of the plug must pass through to the inside side of the material so the plug cannot work its way out.

-NOTE: We do not think we could have done achieved the above with the tire still on the car, as we had to straddle the tire to get enough push-down leverage to
+NOTE: We do not think we could have done the above with the tire still on the car, as we had to straddle the tire to get enough push-down leverage to

 jab shove get the needle completely into the tire.
 Perhaps with the just right angle and we can lean nonchalantly into it?
 Maybe.

 Pulling the tool out was a LOT easier.
 As designed, it left the plug inserted with the excess sticking out.
 At this point, the tire is theoretically “repaired.”
 There is no need to wait for the glue to dry or anything.
 Of course, we still had to inflate it and check for leaks.